Your Medicare Yearly Wellness Visit

 - Ask a family member or friend to go with you.
 He or she can take notes, ask questions, and help you remember what your doctor says.

 - If you use prescription or over-the-counter medicines, herbal remedies, or vitamins, try to bring them with you.
-If you can't bring them, bring a list of the medicines that you take (What is a PDF document?) .
+If you can't bring them, bring a list of the medicines that you take .

 - If you don't have an advance directive in your medical record, talk to your doctor about one.
 In a living will, you state your wishes about your medical care.
 You can also name a person as your medical power of attorney, who can make these medical decisions for you if you can't.